Doctor of Dental Surgery (D.D.S.)

 Students must possess the emotional health and stability required for full utilization of his or her intellectual abilities, for the exercise of good judgment, in the prompt completion of all responsibilities attendant to diagnoses and care of patients, and in the development of mature sensitive and effective relationships with patients, staff and other health care practitioners.
 Students must be able to tolerate physically and emotionally challenging workloads and to function effectively under stress, while in the DDS program and at completion of the degree.
 They must be able to adapt to changing environments, to display flexibility, to function in a climate of uncertainty in health care and to treat patients with compassion and integrity.

 The IU School of Dentistry will work to ensure that all qualified students, consistent with applicable law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, will have the opportunity to succeed in the School's programs of study.
-Admitted DDS students in need of disability accommodations should contact the IUSD Assistant Dean for Diversity and Student Success (dsdivsty@iu.edu) who will work with the IUPUI Office of Adaptive Educational Services (AES) (aes@iupui.edu; 317-274-3241) and follow standardized procedures to evaluate the request.
+Admitted DDS students in need of disability accommodations should contact the IUSD Office of Education and Academic Affairs (iusdoeaa@iu.edu) who will work with the IU Indianapolis Office of Accessible Educational Services (AES) (aes@iu.edu; 317-274-3241) and follow standardized procedures to evaluate the request.

 Application process